httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 {::boilerplate bcp14-tagged}

+This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}} to specify syntax and parsing: List, String, Token, Integer, and Boolean.

-This document uses terminology from {{STRUCTURED-FIELDS}}, {{HTTP}}, and {{HTTP-CACHING}}.
+This document also uses terminology from {{HTTP}} and {{HTTP-CACHING}}.

 # The Cache-Status HTTP Response Header Field {#field}

 The Cache-Status HTTP response header field indicates how caches have handled that response and its corresponding request.
 The syntax of this header field conforms to {{STRUCTURED-FIELDS}}.

-Its value is a List (see {{STRUCTURED-FIELDS, Section 3.1}}).
+Its value is a List.
 Each member of the List represents a cache that has handled the request.
 The first member represents the cache closest to the origin server, and the last member represents the cache closest to the user (possibly including the user agent's cache itself if it appends a value).

 Caches determine when it is appropriate to add the Cache-Status header field to a response.
 Some might add it to all responses, whereas others might only do so when specifically configured to, or when the request contains a header field that activates a debugging mode.
 See {{security}} for related security considerations.